-Los Angeles County will be tabulating the votes using the new InkaVote system.
+Los Angeles County will be tabulating the votes using the InkaVote system.
 This is a central count system - there is no tabulation at the voting locations.

-On Election Night, ballots from approximately 5,000 precincts are brought to the Registrar-Recorder/County Clerk's headquarters in Norwalk for tabulation.
+On Election Night, ballots from approximately 2,100 precincts are brought to the Registrar-Recorder/County Clerk's headquarters in Norwalk for tabulation.
 After the polls close, pollworkers must complete the paperwork to balance the number of ballots cast with the number of voters signing in, the number of remaining unvoted ballots, etc. Most precincts complete this function between 9:00 p.m. - 9:30 p.m.
-Then precinct pollworkers from the 5,000 the precincts bring their ballots and supplies to one of the approximately 65 Check-in-Centers located throughout the County.
+Then precinct pollworkers from the 2,100 precincts bring their ballots and supplies to one of the Check-in-Centers located throughout the County.
 From these locations, Sheriff deputies transport the voted ballots by car or helicopter to Norwalk.